Mecha-Weasel/spittoon/README.md

 1) If you have FoF open, close it.

 2) Make a backup copy of the original/official "client.dll" file on your computer.
 Call is something like "client.official.dll".
 If you ever want/need to roll-back to the official version, you will have it handy.
+Just in case you "forget" to do this, there is also a backup copy in the GitHub.

 It should be located here in this folder (for Windows):